Captain America: The Winter Soldier: Plot

 Two years after the Battle of New York, Steve Rogers works in Washington, D.C., for the espionage agency S.H.I.E.L.D., while adjusting to contemporary society.
-During a mission alongside Agent Natasha Romanoff and S.H.I.E.L.D.'s counter-terrorism S.T.R.I.K.E. team led by Agent Brock Rumlow to free hostages aboard a S.H.I.E.L.D. vessel from pirates led by Georges Batroc, Rogers discovers Romanoff has another agenda: to extract data from the ship's computers.
+He is sent with Agent Natasha Romanoff and S.H.I.E.L.D.'s counter-terrorism team S.T.R.I.K.E., led by Agent Brock Rumlow, to free hostages aboard a S.H.I.E.L.D. vessel from pirates led by Georges Batroc.
+During the mission, Rogers learns that Romanoff has a secret assignment from S.H.I.E.L.D.
+Director Nick Fury to extract data from the ship's computers.

-Returning to the Triskelion, S.H.I.E.L.D.'s headquarters, Rogers confronts Director Nick Fury and is briefed about Project Insight: three Helicarriers linked to spy satellites, designed to preemptively eliminate threats.
-Unable to decrypt Romanoff's data, Fury becomes suspicious about Insight and asks senior S.H.I.E.L.D. official and Secretary of Internal Security Alexander Pierce to delay the project.
-On his way to rendezvous with Maria Hill, Fury is ambushed by assailants led by an assassin called the Winter Soldier.
-Escaping to Rogers' apartment, Fury warns him that S.H.I.E.L.D. is compromised, but is wounded by the Winter Soldier, before handing Rogers a flash drive containing the ship's data.
-Fury is pronounced dead during surgery, and Hill recovers the body.
-The next day, Pierce summons Rogers to the Triskelion.
+At the Triskelion, S.H.I.E.L.D.'s headquarters, Rogers confronts Fury and is briefed about Project Insight: three Helicarriers linked to spy satellites, designed to preemptively eliminate threats.
+Unable to decrypt Romanoff's data, Fury becomes suspicious about Insight and asks senior S.H.I.E.L.D. official Secretary Alexander Pierce to delay the project.
+On his way to rendezvous with Agent Maria Hill, Fury is ambushed by assailants led by an assassin called the Winter Soldier.
+Escaping to Rogers's apartment, Fury warns him that S.H.I.E.L.D. is compromised.
+He is shot by the Winter Soldier before handing Rogers a flash drive of the ship's data and tells him to trust no one.
+Fury is later pronounced dead during surgery.